 - If you’re a landscaping company: “The 1 Product You Need to ‘Drought-Proof’ Your Lawn (And Why It’s Not Sold in the U.S.)”

-At the end of the day, remember one thing: you’re being a Rogue in order to help people.
-Good Rogue bloggers take stances when they know a stance needs to be taken — not merely for the sake of taking a stance and creating controversy.
+At the end of the day, remember one thing: you’re being a Rogue in order to rally your tribe and help people.
+Good Rogue bloggers take stances when they know a stance needs to be taken—not merely for the sake of taking a stance and creating controversy.

-To nail a quintessential Rogue post, you need three ingredients:
+To nail a quintessential Rogue post, you need three key ingredients:

-- Passion: This will prevent your post from sounding forced and manufactured.
+- Passion to prevent your post from sounding forced and manufactured.

-- Knowledge: This will give you the ability to craft an informed, intelligent argument.
+- Knowledge to give you the ability to craft an informed, intelligent argument.

-- Experience: This will qualify and reinforce your argument.
+- Experience to qualify and reinforce your argument.

 Blog Type #2: The Guest Host